sunpy/sunpy.org/project/roles.rst

 * Providing material support for open pull requests to enable merging.
 * Maintaining and developing the sub-package roadmap consistent with the roadmap of the overall core package.
 * Mentoring the next generation of maintainers and developers.
+* Responding to sub-package queries on all official SunPy communication channels.
+* Handling GitHub issues associated with the sub-package.

 Responsibilities of documentation maintainers include: